alttester/AltTester-Unity-SDK/Docs/source/pages/commands.md

 Finds the first object in the scene that respects the given criteria.
 Check [By](#by-selector) for more information about criteria.

 .. important::
-     Indexer functionality was changed in 2.0.2 to match that of XPath and it no longer return the n-th child of the object.
+     Indexer functionality was changed in 2.0.2 to match that of XPath and it no longer returns the n-th child of the object.
 Now it returns the n-th object that respects the selectors (Name, Component, Tag, etc.) from the objects with the same parent.
 For example //Button/Text[1] will return the second object named `Text` that is the child of the `Button`

 **_Parameters_**